onurdilsiz/hardhat-nft/README.md

 3. Dynamic SVG NFT
 - Pros: The data is on chain
-- Cons: muck more expensive
+- Cons: much more expensive

 If price of ETH is higher than a certain amount_> happy / reverse ->frown